 - Roast Beef

 Choose the fattier, wild caught fish when selecting fish.
-It will also have less of the chemicals and hormones and dyes that are often added to make farm-raised fish appear more appealing.
+It will have less chemicals, hormones and dyes that are added to farm-raised fish.

 - Red Snapper